Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data: Discussion

-We would like to thank Akshay Krishnamurthy for helpful discussion on the proof of Theorem \ref{thm_relative_cx} and James Duyck for a solution path implementation of group Lasso for column subset selection.
+\acks{ We would like to thank Akshay Krishnamurthy for helpful discussion on the proof of Theorem \ref{thm_relative_cx} and James Duyck for a solution path implementation of group Lasso for column subset selection.
+This work is supported in part by grants NSF-1252412 and AFOSR-FA9550-14-1-0285. }

 \begin{appendices}